Line-of-sight propagation: Vacuum distance to horizon

+In the case, when there are two stations involve, e.g. a transmit station on ground with a station height h and a receive station in the air with a station height H, the line of sight distance can be calculated as follows:

 Atmospheric refraction

 The usual effect of the declining pressure of the atmosphere with height (vertical pressure variation) is to bend (refract) radio waves down towards the surface of the Earth.
 This results in an effective Earth radius, increased by a factor around 4/3.
 This k-factor can change from its average value depending on weather.